 - Canadian Economic Observer

-- This Statistics Canada publication is a mixture of monthly economic data and analysis.
+- This Statistics Canada publication is a mixture of monthly economic data and analysis, available from 1998 until 2012.
 Older issues on microfiche: CA1 BS11 C010

 - Canadian Social Trends

-- This Statistics Canada publication offers data as well as analysis on contemporary social trends.
+- This Statistics Canada publication offers data as well as analysis on contemporary social trends, available from 1998 until 2012.
 Older issues on Government Documents shelves: CA1 BS11 C008